RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 1. "Shift to the center" - subtract out the mean from inputs
 2. "variance scaling" - find the variance of data $\sigma$, then perform $x /= \sigma$.
-This sets the input data to have variance of 1.

-Another note is **apply the same mean and variance on training and test inputs.**.
+This sets the input data to have variance of 1. note is **apply the same mean and variance on training and test inputs.**.
 Otherwise, results could be different.

 <div style="text-align: center;">
 <p align="center">